EN

 Definition: A “Digital Equity” is a representation of an ownership interest; whole or fractional, tangible or intangible.
 A market may or may not exist in consensus for the value of the underlying property.
 A Digital Equity is difficult or impossible to divide.
 A Digital Equity is non-fungible.
 A non-fungible asset is unique in its characteristic as a representation of another asset or item, or the manifestation of one unique and serialized intangible or tangible asset or item.
 Digital Equities are unique to one another, distinct in character, and not interchangeable.

-Blockchain, Distributed, Decentralized, Public, Private, and Hyper Ledger Technologies can utilize items that have no economic value; yet are useful and functional.
+Blockchain, Distributed, Decentralized, Public, Private, and Hyper Ledger Technologies can utilize items that have no external or inherent financial value; yet are useful and functional with economic value through utility.

 Definition: A piece of software that is functional and useful, is not an asset, has no inherent financial value, external financial value, and does not represent an asset or a store of value that has financial value.
 It could be fungible or non-fungible depending on its use case.
 The supply of the software could be finite or infinite depending on its use case.
 The software can be a manifestation of something, or represent something underlying that may, or may not, have utilitarian or economic value; however, the unit itself has no financial value.